f-rag/f-rag.github.io/about.md

 ### About Me
 ***
 I'm a Ph.D. student in the [<span style="color:teal">Machine Learning and Artificial Intelligence (MLAI)</span>](https://www.mlai-kaist.com) lab at KAIST, under the supervision of Prof. Sung Ju Hwang.
 Prior to this, I obtained my Master's degree also in the MLAI lab at KAIST.
-I obtained my Bachelor's degrees (Aerospace Engineering, Biological Sciences) at KAIST.<br>
+I obtained my Bachelor's degrees (Aerospace Engineering, Biological Sciences) at KAIST.
 My research interests are *AI for science* and *generative models*.

 <br>